jbkinney/mavenn/README.md

 ## Documentation

 The commands used to perform the analysis in Ireland & Kinney (2016) are described in [analysis.md](analysis.md).
-Documentation on each of the Sort-Seq Tools functions is provided [here][documentation].
+Documentation on each of the MPAthic functions is provided [here][documentation].

 ## Quick start guide

 Below are the commands described in the "Overview" section of the [Supplemental Information of Ireland and Kinney (2016)](http://biorxiv.org/content/early/2016/05/21/054676.figures-only).
-These commands provide a quick entry into the capabilities of Sort-Seq Tools.
+These commands provide a quick entry into the capabilities of MPAthic.
 To execute them, first change to the [examples](examples/) directory, which contains the necessary inpupt files [true_model.txt](examples/true_model.txt) and [genome_ecoli.fa](examples/genome_ecoli.fa).

 #### Simulating data